tomazgda/churn_predictions/README.md

 ## As it stands
 Right now the action builds a model, fits the training data, makes some predictions and produces a report including accuracy and mean absolute error against a split testing dataset.

-- the training data is located under data/ in the repository
+- the training data, scoring data, (very early template) report, and scores are located under data/ in the repository
 - the report is exposed as a Github Actions artefact labeled 'model_report'

 ## Todo